qchenevier/MBA_memoire/doc/action_organization.md

 <!-- Why some assets have less value than before?
 What assets are devaluating quickly? -->
 <!-- How are you organized? -->

+#### Value Disciplines and Competitive forces to analyze Organizations

-To understand what are the macro-economic impact as an organization:
+To understand what are the macro-economic impacts as an organization:

-- What type of organisation you are analyzing ?
+- What type of organization you are analyzing ?
-- Depending on the type of organisation, what are the influencing factors impacting the efficiency of the organization ?
+- Depending on the type of organization, what are the influencing factors impacting the efficiency of the organization ?
-- For each influencing factor, what are the current digitalization trends and phenomena modifying these influencing factor ?
+- For each influencing factor, what are the current trends and phenomena modifying these influencing factor ?

 Basically, this mental path is following those 3 questions: Who are you ?
 What are your weak points ?
 What could hit those weak points ?

 Regarding the type of organization, we suggest to segment the organizations using the 3 value disciplines introduced by @Treacy1993.
 Those 3 value disciplines are not mutually exclusive and should be viewed more as "flavors" than "separate groups".
 Depending on the size of the organization, it could be focusing on more than one value discipline.

-Regarding the influencing factors, we introduce a mapping of the 5 forces introduced by @Porter1979 on each type (of "flavor") of organization.
-Those forces are seen as being more probably the weak points of a certain type of organization, but they are also greatly depending on the industry context in which the organization is evolving.
-Like for the value disciplines, the purpose is to guide the focus of the analyst on areas which could be more relevant.
-But the proposed mapping is flexible and ultimately all the influencing factors should be considered.
+Regarding the influencing factors, we introduce a mapping of the 5 competitive forces introduced by @Porter1979 on each type (or "flavor") of organization.
+Those forces are seen as being more probably the weak points for a certain type of organization, but they are also greatly depending on the industry context in which the organization is evolving.

+The purpose of using the value disciplines and the competitive forces and this mapping between them is to help guide the focus of the analyst on areas which could be more relevant.
+Those frameworks are well in the business analysis field, so this will help make connections with analysts' previous experiences.
+Yet the proposed mapping is flexible and ultimately all the influencing factors should be considered.

+#### Digitalization is abolishing former constraints on Strategy

+According to @Treacy1993, businesses should align strategic goals along one of three value disciplines: low cost ("operational excellence"), constant innovation ("product leadership"), or customized oﬀerings ("customer intimacy").
+Failing to choose, said the authors, meant "ending up in a muddle" [@Downes2013].

+Disrupters, however, are thoroughly undisciplined.
+They start life with better performance at a lower price and greater customization.
+They compete with mainstream products on all three value disciplines right from the start.
+Consider the three major costs in a product or service: the parts and manufacturing, the embedded technologies and intellectual property, and a prorated share of development costs.
+By continually and dramatically lowering all three at once, today's technology makes it possible to sell new products and services more cheaply than the inferior alternatives they displace [@Downes2013].

+Google Maps Navigation competes with stand-alone GPS devices on all three value disciplines: It is clearly the cost leader.
+It is constantly being updated and rereleased, making it the leading innovator as well.
+And by oﬀering seamless integration with mobile phone contact lists, the web, e-mail, and apps such as Yelp, it likewise wins on the dimension of customer intimacy [@Downes2013].

+Under these conditions you can't win simply by becoming more disciplined with your current strategy.
+More rigorous strategic focus just blinds you to the next wave of disruption coming at you from the side [@Downes2013].

 ### Product Leadership organizations